-Ducks: From the first Saturday in October extending for 105 days, 7/day which may include 7 mallards, 2 hen mallard, 2 pintail, 1 canvasback, 2 redheads, 3 scaup during the 86-day season.
+Ducks: From the first Saturday in October extending for 105 days, 7/day which may include 7 mallards, 2 hen mallard, 2 pintail, 2 canvasback, 2 redheads, 3 scaup during the 86-day season.
 Possession limit triple the daily bag.

-Geese: From the first Saturday in October extending for 100 days, 25/ day, up to 15 white geese and up to 10 dark geese, but not more than 2 Large Canada geese.
-Possession limit triple the daily bag.
+Large Canada Geese: from the first Saturday in October extending for 100 days, White-fronted geese and white geese from the first Saturday in October extending for a period of 58 days and from the first Saturday in January extending for a period of 14 days.
+30/day, up to 20 white geese and up to 10 dark geese, but not more than 2 Large Canada geese Possession limit triple the daily bag.,